coweb/git-essentials/README.md

 # Git Essentials / git For Everyone

-> This course is to teach you how to use veryday git.
+> This course is to teach you how to use everyday git.

+time to write something else (master branch)